justliu8/terraform-eks/README.md

 `terraform apply` will begin to provision the required resources and create the given infrastructure configuration based on the given plan.

+`terraform destroy` will destroy all of the infrastructure managed by the configuration.

 You can find the kubeconfig file in the respective folder for each cluster.